Magna Carta - Antique Cruise in England

 13th, 20th April, 4th May, 10th August and 17th August 2014 departures.

 Sunday, Day 1 Hampton Court Palace

-Guests are met at the **designated meeting point in London for afternoon English Cream Tea, before being transferred at 4pm to the Magna Carta.
+Guests are met at the **designated meeting point in London for afternoon English Cream Tea at 15:00, before being transferred to the Magna Carta.
 Champagne reception and welcome moored outside Hampton Court, former Tudor Palace of Henry VIII, where we remain overnight.
 Dinner on board.

 Monday, Day 2 Hampton Court Palace to Runnymede

 This morning we have ample time to really explore Hampton Court Palace, the most fabulous Tudor home of Henry VIII, though used as a Royal home until Victorian times.
 We walk through Henry’s great hall and haunted gallery and see his chapel, still used for worship today and with the finest Tudor ceiling in existence.
 There is much more to see including the stunning privy gardens, the world’s oldest growing grape vine and the famous maze!
 After lunch we enjoy our first cruise, up through Molesey Lock and following the meandering path of the river through Sunbury, Chertsey, and Shepperton to our overnight mooring on Bell Weir Lock at Runnymede.
 Dinner on board.

 Tuesday, Day 3 Runnymede to Windsor